hazelcast/hazelcast-code-samples/hazelcast-integration/eureka/springboot-embedded/README.md

 ## 2.3 Hazelcast reusing Eureka Client with Metadata

 Sometimes, you may not want to have Hazelcast registered as a separate application in Eureka.
 After all, Hazelcast is not a separate application, but a library embedded inside your Spring Boot application.
-In that case the Eureka plugin provides a solution to store the information about Hazelcast in Metadata.
+In that case the Eureka plugin provides a solution to store the information about Hazelcast `host` and `port` in the Metadata of the application itself, by using the same Eureka client as the application.

 Change your Hazelcast configuration to include the metadata-related properties.